||HOW TO PREVENT BLISTERS AND CHAFING

 These items can be used as a preventative, or to provide cushion and protection after a blister has formed.

-Band Aid brand Blister Blocks - I love this product.
-When training for my marathon I used blister blocks on my heels during all my long distance training.
+Band Aid Brand Blister Pads - I love this product.
+When training for some of my marathons I used the Band Aid blister pads on my heels during long distance training.
 And during the longest walks I also covered my middle toe for extra protection against black toe.
 They are like a thick rubbery extra skin you apply to problem areas.
 It cushions and protects.
 I had very good results (blister free except the rare occasion when I missed a spot) and they even stayed on in the rain.

 Spenco Second Skin - Soothing hydrogel dressing for blisters.
 Should be held in place with adhesive knit tape.